 After four years, the Lord moved them back to Salem, Oregon where they had met, and they began a 12+ year youth ministry at Bethany Baptist Church, a stretch of time that would see all three of their children born.
 Toward the end of that season of ministry, God opened a door for the family to move to NW Michigan to begin work at a large Christian camp, a place that Joe thought he could invest the next 20-25 years of his life serving students.
 But God’s plans were much bigger and much different than he imagined.

 A year into their new life, there was a God-orchestrated encounter with Doug and Dawn Routledge.
-WIth them, Joe and Traci found kindred hearts for ministry and finally a little glimpse of the reason behind God’s plan to move them from family and friends on the west coast, to the rural communities of NW Michigan.
-Today they are thrilled to be planting the first Crossroads Farm ministry extension in NW Michigan, and are looking forward to having a front row seat to God’s plans for this ministry to reach deep into the heart of teenagers all across Rural America.
+With them, Joe and Traci found kindred hearts for ministry and finally a little glimpse of the reason behind God’s plan to move them from family and friends on the west coast, to the rural communities of NW Michigan.
+Today they are thrilled to be a part of the first Crossroads Farm ministry extension in NW Michigan, and are looking forward to having a front row seat to God’s plans for this ministry to reach deep into the heart of teenagers all across Rural America.

-Joe and Traci have been married since 1996, have been in full-time youth ministry their whole marriage, and have three amazing Children: AJ (graduated in ’19), Bethany (graduates in ’21) and Celina (graduates in ’24).
+Joe and Traci have been married since 1996, have been in full-time youth ministry their whole marriage, and have three amazing Children: AJ, Bethany, and Celina.
 They love doing ministry together and have hosted and co-taught in many different venues for marriage retreats and couples classes.
 Joe loves to preach and has traveled the country preaching to high school and middle school students at camps, events, and conferences since the late 90's.
 Their passion is to see students become followers of Christ who are able to share Christ and disciple their peers.
 They love the vision and audacious faith-based goal of Crossroads Farm.

 Branch Administrative Director